 Getting incontinence supplies with your Medicaid benefits begins with a visit to your doctor for an incontinence diagnosis.
 A diagnosis from a doctor serves as evidence that a doctor has declared a need for supplies as part of treatment.
 Once a diagnosis is complete, you may be eligible to use your benefits to get supplies.

-Once you’ve seen a doctor, contact us to get your supplies.
-Our team will collect and submit the paperwork required by Minnesota Medicaid..
+Once you’ve seen a doctor, contact us or sign up online for incontinence supplies.
+Our team will collect and submit the paperwork required by Minnesota Medicaid.
 Each month, you’ll receive a delivery of the products you need.

-For information about the Medicaid coverage, take a look at our 2018 State Medicaid Guide.
+For information about the Medicaid coverage, take a look at our guide to State Medicaid Incontinence Guide.